TheVikkodamus/White-Box-Dungeon_Adventures/rules/gameplay/combat.md

 likely knows a lot about swords), and +1 for their high Intelligence.
 In the end, the d6 Principle is a guideline for Referees and they are the one who makes the final call aboutwhen modifiers for high attributes, heritage, and class are appropriate.

+### Traps

+Traps deserve special attention.
+They can be discovered and even disarmed via narrative exchange between the players and Referee, provided the PC provides a reasonable explanation of their search and disarming of that trap.
+Otherwise, when a PC simply says they are searching for traps, there is a **1-2** on `1d6` chance of finding one if it is present.

+Disarming a trap is not possible through vague description on the part of the players.
+They must provide a detailed description of how they are disarming it and if the Referee still finds their description to be lacking, they have a 1-2 in `1d6` chance of success at best.

 ---
 © 2026 **Barrel Rider Games** | [License Details](/license.md) | [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)